Programming

 The level of code confidence obtained by Test Driven Development (TDD) is invaluable.
 Strict TDD, which follows the flow of first writing a test, then making the test past, then refactoring the code (commonly referred to as red, green, refactor

-), ensures that the programmer's assumptions the function of the code have been validated.
-Every line of code, every feature or function or piece of logic, are backed by tests that ensure they function as expected.
+), ensures that the programmer's assumptions about the function of the code have been validated.
+Ideally, every line of code, and every every feature or function or piece of logic, is backed by tests that ensure they function as expected.
 This not only guarantees that software works correctly but also provides a safety net that allows for fearless refactoring.
 A programmer can work in the codebase without being concerned about unknowingly breaking existing functionality.
 TDD fosters a sense of security, knowing that your code is robust, maintainable, and adaptable to evolving requirements.
 This level of confidence is key to delivering software that stands the test of time and is readily adaptable to the changing needs of your business.